Kaisonic/KeySAV2/README.txt

 If you keep checking from the same boxes, you will only have to do that step once.

     -Clear out boxes 1 & 2 by moving the Pokémon to other boxes.
+	-If you plan on being able to fully decrypt ALL Pokémon from ALL boxes, it is advised (but optional) to have all other boxes empty as well (move them to the Bank if you can).
     -Capture or hatch 6 Pokémon.
 They have to come from your game.
     -Put those 6 Pokémon on the top row of the first box.
     -Save once, soft reset (hit Select + L + R), launch the game and save again.
     -Export your save.
 Locate your save on your PC.
-Rename the first save save1.bin or save1.sav, depending on its original extension.
+Rename the first save save2.bin or save2.sav, depending on its original extension.
 If you are using the downloaded copy of the game, remember to copy the save file to another location before renaming.
 Do not rename the save file on the SD Card.
     -Run the game, and move all 6 Pokémon to the top row of box 2.
     -Save once.
 Only once.
 Do not save twice.
     -Export your save.
 Locate your save on your PC and rename the second save save3.bin or save3.sav, depending on its original extension.
     -Run the game.
 Save once.
 Only once.
 Do not save twice.
     -Export your save.
-Locate your save on your PC and rename the second save save2.bin or save2.sav, depending on its original extension.
+Locate your save on your PC and rename the third save save1.bin or save1.sav, depending on its original extension.
     -Run KeySAV2.
-On the Options tab, click on File 1 and load save2.
-Click on File 2 and load save1.
+On the Options tab, click on File 1 and load save1.
+Click on File 2 and load save2.
 Click on File 3 and load save3.
 Click on the upper Break button.
     -Save the file in the suggested folder.
     -This step is optional, but highly suggested: click on Folder, select the folder where you keep your save backups.
 This folder may contain backups from other games as well, this has no effect.
 Now click the lower Break.